Cross-Chain Bridge

 Mechanism

-When sending OHM from a source chain (e.g. mainnet), CrossChainBridge smart contract invokes MINTR module to burn OHM on the source chain and send a message payload over LayerZero Endpoint.
+When sending OHM from a source chain (e.g. mainnet) to a supported EVM chain, the CrossChainBridge smart contract invokes the MINTR module to burn OHM on the source chain and send a message payload over the LayerZero Endpoint.
+When the message is received, the destination CrossChainBridge mints OHM on the destination chain.

 function sendOhm(uint16 dstChainId_, address to_, uint256 amount_) external payable {